Erica O'Donnell: Later career

 She went on to work in the British embassy in Paris after the war.
 She then returned to England in 1948 to resume her studies with the Courtauld Institute.
 O'Donnell became a member of the Special Forces Club in London, counting among her friends numerous prominent immigrants including, Rudolf Wittkower, Ernst Gombrich, and Johannes Wilde.
 She helped Anthony Blunt with cataloguing the Stefano Della Bella drawings in the Royal Collection.

 O'Donnell noticed that no university or other institution ran a course that covered all elements of the fine and decorative arts.
 With the support of Sir Trenchard Cox of the Victoria and Albert Museum, O'Donnell established and designed a course for those wishing to work in museums, as auctioneers, art students, or those who owned or ran country houses.
 The course was convened in the V&A's galleries and lecture hall, and O'Donnell recruited from the Courtauld Institute and the museum to lecture.
 It was colloquially known as the "V. & A. course".
 From these informal roots, O'Donnell founded the Study Centre for the History of the Fine and Decorative Arts in 1964.
 The course received far more applications than places, and the demand led to other universities establishing their own, similar courses.
 Helena Hayward later ran the course with her, and with Hayward and Harriet Bridgeman she published books on fine art.
 Some of the graduates from the course during O'Donnell's tenure included Giles Waterfield and Timothy Schroder.

 In 1990, O'Donnell was awarded an MBE for her services to the Centre, and retired as its director the same year.
-She had married an exiled Polish historian and author, Józef Kisielewski in 1958, with whom she had two sons.
-O'Donnell died in London on 12 March 1999.

 The National Archives at Kew hold papers relating to O'Donnell and the Centre from 1955 to 1975.

+Personal life

+In 1958, O'Donnell married Józef Kisielewski (1905–1966), a Polish writer, journalist and politician.
+Kisielewski and O'Donnell had two children.

+On 12 March 1999, O'Donnell died in London aged 79.